 PlayStation Now must be a good deal for indie developers, because there are tons of great indie games on the service.
 If you want to stay caught up on these while still saving money for other new games, PlayStation Now may quickly pay for itself.

 The second thing to keep in mind is that Sony offers a 7-day free trial.
-This should be more than enough to let you get a feel for the service.
+This should be more than enough to let you get a feel!

 PlayStation Now may not have completely caught up with Microsoft's Xbox Game Pass, but it's better than it ever has been.